steveoc64/bsd-vps/README.md

 `service pf start` from the console to enable proper NAT'ing from inside the jails, and ssh back in to the box.

+`pfctl -f /etc/pf.conf` to reload pf without killing all the things.

 ## Doas

 /usr/local/etc/doas.conf